-They are becoming aware they have an issue but they have not yet started considering possible solutions.
+They are becoming aware they have an issue, but they have not yet started considering possible solutions.

-Your objective is to get them to see you as an expert who has an in depth understanding of their sector challenges.
+Your objective is to get them to see you as an expert with an in-depth understanding of their pain point/challenge.

-This is not about flogging a solution or your brand but positioning yourself as an authority that they can trust.
+This is not about flogging a solution or your brand, but positioning yourself as an authority they can trust.